 The oncologist wanted to give me six rounds of chemo using a three-drug regime.
 This seemed to be quite common for breast cancer patients.
 The drugs were doxorubicin, docetaxel and cyclophosphamide.
 Research on the side effects of these drugs showed that doxorubicin could cause heart damage.
 This side-effect really worried me as my mother had heart problems that I had no wish to develop.

 Making the decision on having chemotherapy was really tough.
 Like all medical treatments, one should weigh up the risks and benefits carefully, especially if there is much risk.
-No risk treatments seemed best, so I researched all the alternative cancer treatments I could find that seemed plausible.
-These included The Gerson Therapy, The Budwig Therapy, Dr John Holt’s expensive radiowave therapy (which now appears to be discredited) and others.
+Low risk treatments seemed best, so I researched all the alternative cancer treatments I could find that seemed plausible.
+These included The Gerson Therapy, The Budwig Therapy, Dr John Holt’s expensive radiowave therapy and others.
 The problem was that as hard as I tried, I could not find reliable figures on the effectiveness of these therapies.
 Having young children, I felt the need to do everything possible to stay alive for the coming years.

 Making the decision on whether or not to have chemotherapy was the hardest decision I have ever made